CASE FILE #BLPD-1900-01-01-001

 Exhumation of Bodies

-Bodies of Edward Brinley and Elmer and Lloyd Schamel are exhumed, revealing arsenic.
+Bodies of Edward Brinley and the Schamel brothers are exhumed, revealing arsenic.

 Trial Begins